Marie Antoinette (2006 film): Reception in the United States

-Marie Antoinette received mixed-to-positive reviews from critics.
-The film holds an approval rating of 57% on Rotten Tomatoes based on 218 reviews with an average rating of 6.10/10.
+Marie Antoinette received polarizing reviews from critics.
+The film holds an approval rating of 58% on Rotten Tomatoes based on 219 reviews with an average rating of 6.3/10.
 The website's critics consensus states, "Lavish imagery and a daring soundtrack set this film apart from most period dramas; in fact, style completely takes precedence over plot and character development in Coppola's vision of the doomed queen."
 Metacritic gives the film a weighted average score of 65 out of 100, based on 37 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

 People magazine's movie critic, Leah Rozen, wrote in her wrap-up of Cannes that, "The absence of political context ... upset most critics of Marie Antoinette, director Sofia Coppola's featherweight follow-up to Lost in Translation.
 Her historical biopic plays like a pop video, with Kirsten Dunst as the doomed 18th century French queen acting like a teenage flibbertigibbet intent on being the leader of the cool kids' club."
 Roger Ebert gave the film four stars out of four.
 He stated that, "every criticism I have read of this film would alter its fragile magic and reduce its romantic and tragic poignancy to the level of an instructional film.
 This is Sofia Coppola's third film centering on the loneliness of being female and surrounded by a world that knows how to use you but not how to value and understand you."
-The critic for MSN, Dave McCoy, described it as being a great satire, "I laughed, as I had been doing for the past twenty minutes.
+The critic for MSN, Dave McCoy, described it as a great satire, "I laughed, as I had been doing for the past twenty minutes.
 I was laughing at the satire, at Coppola's brash approach and from the pure joy that a great film can trigger."

 In 2025, it was one of the films that received votes the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 211.